pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

 ## Generate Fake Autoregressive Data

 First we will generate a simple autoregressive timeseries.
-We will then show how to specify a model to fit this data and then add a number of complexities to the data and show how they too can be captured with an autoregressive model and used to predict the shape of the future.
+We will show how to specify a model to fit this data and then add a number of complexities to the data and show how they too can be captured with an autoregressive model and used to predict the shape of the future.

 ```{code-cell} ipython3
 def simulate_ar(intercept, coef1, coef2, noise=0.3, *, warmup=10, steps=200):